gnois/luaty/README.md

 cd src
 luaty main /dst
 ```
-Assuming transpilation succeeds, the output should appear like below, with subfolders mirrored:
+If transpilation succeeds, the output should appear like below, with subfolders mirrored:
 ```
 /
 ├── dst